Did you know?"

 |Landing Surface Types:||Unpaved|

 Woburn remains famous in an aviation context for its use between both world wars by the Duchess of Bedford.
 Flying started in the late 1920s and she proceeded to own a selection of light aircraft until her unexplained disappearance on 23 March 1937.
 Pieces of wreckage from her plane were found off the East Anglian coast but her body was never found.
-However, that was not the end of flying by any means as Woburn Park became No 34 Satellite Landing Ground (SLG) for aircraft storage.
+Despite this tragedy, that was not the end of flying by any means as Woburn Park became No 34 Satellite Landing Ground (SLG) for aircraft storage.
 From July 1941 it was used by Nos 6 and 8 Maintenance Units and became the largest SLG of them all.
 As time progressed a large number of Short Stirlings arrived to eventually be scrapped after the end of war.
 However, Woburn was not clear of Stirlings and indeed the RAF until as late as May 1947.

 The first public helicopter rally in Britain occurred here in 1959.
 Until recently Woburn hosted the de Havilland Moth Club's annual International Moth Rally.
 As many as 100 aircraft could be seen at each yearly event.